PetosPy/Michael_Haraeb/README.md

 • I'm currently doing the 100 Days of code Pro Python Course with cool and challenging projects to add to my portfolio!

-• Also doing a Git and Github crash course on the side, wordking of version control and all the cool stuff.
+• Also doing a Git and Github crash course on the side, working on version control and all the cool stuff.

 • Rome wasn't build in day they say, so I'm slowly and day by day building my castle.